 All data used in this study, and all the R code is available online at zenodo.org, DOI: insert DOI here when paper is accepted.

-Citations
+References

 Auth, T. D., E. A. Daly, R. D. Brodeur, and J. L. Fisher.
 2018.
 'Phenological and distributional shifts in ichthyoplankton associated with recent warming in the northeast Pacific Ocean', Global Change Biology, 24: 259-72.